prrrrnav/prrrrnav/README.md

 ### 🎯 Summary

-Highly motivated and quick-learning MCA student at **Presidency University, Bangalore**, with a strong foundation in the **MERN stack** and a passion for developing impactful software solutions.
+Highly motivated and quick-learning student at **Presidency University, Bangalore**, with a strong foundation in the **MERN stack** and a passion for developing impactful software solutions.
 Actively exploring cutting-edge technologies like **React Native**, **Docker**, and **AI integrations**.
 Proven ability to contribute to real-world projects, as demonstrated by **Nammasuraksha** (Public Safety App) and the **ATS Resume Analyzer**.
 Eager to contribute technical skills and a business-oriented mindset to a dynamic team.

 ---